solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/1-introduction.md

 ## Why Python?

 Python's simplicity and readability make it a popular programming language for AI and machine learning projects.
 Its extensive libraries and frameworks, such as LangChain, PyTorch, and Scikit-learn, provide robust tools for developing sophisticated copilots.
-Python's versatility allows developers to iterate and experiment quickly, making it the top choice for building AI copilots.
+Python's versatility allows developers to iterate and experiment quickly, making it a top choice for building AI applications.

 ## Azure Cosmos DB for NoSQL